 - Can we retry the money transfer without the risk of transferring the money twice?

 This situation requires implementing extra orchestration and compensation logic.
-Business request ids can determine if a money transfer request was already served.
+Service using business request ids can determine if it already served a money transfer request.

 The following image illustrates the impact on latency.

-Now assume that the bank-account service should respond in at most 1,5 seconds.
-In this case, the end-to-end example above will not meet that rule.
+Now assume that the bank-account service should respond in 1,5 seconds.
+Here, the end-to-end example above will not meet that rule.